dlvasilev/bitg/javascript/redux/README.md

 # Redux

-Project created with React and Redux
+Projects created with React and Redux